High Representative for Bosnia and Herzegovina: Conditions for closure of the Office of the High Representative

-The closure of the OHR is considered by the Steering Board of the Peace Implementation Council to be a pre-condition for EU membership.

 Criticisms

 In the many years attempting to facilitate the integration of a stable federal Bosnian state, it has been argued that the OHR posed challenges in accomplishing its principal task.
 The OHR's prolonged intervention in the politics of Bosnia and Herzegovina has been considered by some as a potential cause of the allegedly low commitment of citizens towards the state, as perceived by the low voter turnout, and of the purported low accountability of politicians, whose actions may be subject to the OHR's review.

 Former HR Paddy Ashdown noted the high representative has "powers that ought to make any liberal blush."
 Criticisms of the action of the OHR through its Bonn powers include: